Every radio show now has to have at least three marks for its guest hosts.

 We still have a real currency.

-So a dollar is still a dollar in kind of real-ish terms in the real America.
+So a dollar is still a dollar in kind of realish terms in the real America.

-Essentially that is now the answer.
+Essentially, that is now the answer.

-You know, uh more and more zeros.
+You know, more and more zeros.

 But you add another three zeros to it, and boom, by magic, pork is transformed into stimulus.

-Uh and that's that's that's essentially what we've done now.
+And that's essentially what we've done now.

-We've got a real dollar that you use when you go to your general store and you buy a newspaper and a cup of coffee, and then they've got this Zimbabwean dollar that they're now using to work out the federal budget.
+We've got a real dollar that you use when you go to your general store and you buy a newspaper and a cup of coffee.

 Thank you very much.

-Uh thanks very much for your uh uh call, Jenny.
+Thanks very much for your call, Ginny.

-This is uh Mark Stein sitting in for Rush on the Rush Limbaugh Show, and we'll have more straight ahead.
+This is Mark Stein sitting in for Rush on the Rush Limbaugh Show, and we'll have more straight ahead.

-Mark Stein in for Rush Limb.
+Mark Stein in for Rush Limbaugh.

-Jim, uh we're we're push for time here.
+Jim, we're pushed for time here.

-What's what's your point?
+What's your opinion?

-Obama wants to put in a bipartisan cabinet.
+The question is, and the point is, Obama wants to put in a bipartisan cabinet.

 He's putting in Democrats and Republicans.

-So far I can't find any problems with any of the Republicans for taxes that he's pointing in there, but he still keeps coming up with these Democrats that have a problem, so why not just put in all Republicans and it's all taken care of?
+So far, I can't find any problems with any of the Republicans for taxes that he's pointing in there, but he still keeps coming up with these Democrats that have a problem.

-Well, you're you're right.
+Well, you're right.

-It is a it is a bipartisan cabinet.
+It is a bipartisan cabinet.

-He's reached across the aisle to Raylor Hood and Judd Gregg, who do pay their tax boy, Judd Gregg, you know, must feel like a real idiot.
+He's reached across the aisle to Rayla Hood and Judd Gregg, who do pay that.

 He didn't even raise the question of, you know, he might have a few concerns until Obama got the nomination.